prometheus-operator/runbooks/content/runbooks/node/NodeNetworkTransmitErrs.md

 ## Diagnosis

-Investigate networkng issues on the node and to connected hardware.
+Investigate networking issues on the node and to connected hardware.
 Check network interface saturation.
 Check CPU usage saturation.
 Check physical cables, check networking firewall rules and so on.